 This post may contain affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.

 Have you heard about making a gauge swatch in crochet or come across swatch information in the pattern you bought?
-Were you like me, when I first saw it, and were totally confused?
+Were you like me, when I first saw it – totally confused?
 Gauge?
 Swatch?
 Huh?

 Have you also heard from other crocheters how much they loath swatching?
 Or maybe you heard about makers that swear by their swatches and never making a project without them?